sleepy-dachshund/lab/README.md

 # lab
 various interests. laboratory setting, not production. typos.

+disclaimer: no research per se in here. haven't found a satisfying way to share that work in GitHub yet. open to suggestions. this is all tangential though.

 ## about me

 i'm a quantitative researcher in equity l/s, formerly worked as a lab research scientist.